Hands Across Hawthorne: Assault

 Brad Forkner and Christopher Rosevear (aged 23 and 24, respectively) were attacked on the Eastbank Esplanade on May 22, 2011, after holding hands while walking across the Hawthorne Bridge in Portland, Oregon.
 Details of the attack were released by Portland Police on May 24.
 Forkner and Rosevear said a group of five men followed them from Tom McCall Waterfront Park across the bridge, then beat them as they came down a ramp along the Esplanade.

 According to the description released by Portland Police, "as [the couple] walked they knew several men were behind them talking, laughing and pointing but they were not sure it was directed at them."
 Three of the five men attacked the couple from behind.
 Forkner was pushed into a railing and punched multiple times before breaking away to call 9-1-1.
 The attackers reportedly continued hitting Rosevear on the head, face, back and ribs until Forkner was able to call for police help.
 Forkner later recalled that he did not hear specific homophobic remarks, but believed the attackers may have been yelling in a foreign language.
 Forkner had swelling on his face, and Rosevear required stitches in his lip.
 The victims said that several witnesses were nearby, but did not offer help in any form.
 Police investigated the case as a "bias crime", noting the lack of provocation.
-As of December 2012 the five men who attacked Forkner and Rosevear remained unidentified.
+As of December 2012, the five men who attacked Forkner and Rosevear remained unidentified.

 The attack was reported by newspapers in the Pacific Northwest and by gay-oriented media outlets nationwide.
 Sam Adams, Portland's gay mayor, and Police Chief Mike Reese both spoke out against the attack.
 Adams said, "We seek to be the city of the most equal opportunity, and we can only be that city if all people are safe and have a sense of safety on our streets and in our parks."
-The Cascade AIDS Project, where Forkner was the Pivot Center Coordinator at the time, launched a Facebook campaign following the attack called "Holding Hands, In Solidarity", encouraging people to post pictures of hand-holding.
+CAP Northwest (formerly Cascade AIDS Project), where Forkner was the Pivot Center Coordinator at the time, launched a Facebook campaign following the attack called "Holding Hands, In Solidarity", encouraging people to post pictures of hand-holding.
 The Q Center also condemned the attack.
 The assault once again prompted Q Center volunteers to form Q Patrols as a means of monitoring the streets and reporting hate crimes to police.
 Plans were made to have Q Patrols available between 11 pm and 3 am until the weekend of Halloween.